 - Our selection of the best diaper bags for travel

-The best diaper bags for travel: 2017 roundup
+The best diaper bags for travel: 2018 buying guide

 When I was expecting my first child, I indulged in fantasies about all the gear I would have.